CMMC Compliance for Defense Contractors in Virginia Beach

 Internal mock assessment using the same scoring methodology a C3PAO applies, with findings addressed and evidence packages organized before your formal evaluation.

 Engagement cost depends on your organization's size, the scope of your CUI environment, and how much remediation work remains.
-We provide a written estimate after an initial discovery call—contact us to get a scoped picture of effort and investment before committing to anything.
+We provide a written estimate after an initial discovery call: contact us to get a scoped picture of effort and investment before committing to anything.

 The Virginia Beach and Hampton Roads Defense Contractor Environment

-The Tidewater region's DIB spans a wide range of contractor types—from large shipbuilders and systems integrators with hundreds of employees to small engineering firms and specialty subcontractors supporting individual fleet programs.
+The Tidewater region's DIB spans a wide range of contractor types: from large shipbuilders and systems integrators with hundreds of employees to small engineering firms and specialty subcontractors supporting individual fleet programs.
 What they share is proximity to major naval commands and the security obligations that come with handling CUI across active program environments.

 Shipyard and waterfront operations introduce specific CMMC scoping challenges that don't arise in office-only environments.
-Operational technology systems — dry dock controls, fabrication equipment, industrial networks — may or may not fall within the CUI boundary depending on what data flows through them.
+Operational technology systems: dry dock controls, fabrication equipment, and industrial networks may or may not fall within the CUI boundary depending on what data flows through them.
 Getting that determination right before remediation begins matters: an overly broad scope drives unnecessary cost, while an overly narrow one creates assessment risk.
 Virginia contractors in this sector benefit from working with a CMMC consultant who understands where those boundaries typically fall and what assessors look for in environments where IT and OT intersect.

 Shipbuilding & Maintenance